Possibility of Spontaneous Symmetry Breaking in the Nambu-Jona-Lasinio model with torsion: Anomaly-induced effective action in the IR

 \section{Anomaly-induced effective action in the IR}

-We know that the nonlocal form of the effective action was recently shown to admit the description at low energies; i.e., in the IR limit \cite{Shap et All (22),Mot-Vau (06),Gia-Mot (09)}.
-In this way, let us define some assumptions, namely: \begin{enumerate} \item Torsion terms of (\ref{eq:3.8-2}) dominate over the square of the Weyl tensor, e.g.,
+As we already know that the nonlocal form of the effective action was recently shown to admit the description in the IR limit, we must follow the procedure presented in \cite{Gui-Shap(22), Shap et All (22)}(see also \cite{Mot-Vau (06),Gia-Mot (09)} for other detailed).
+In this way, let us define some assumptions: